 In an extraordinarily complex world with an infinite number of stimuli and social circumstances that can surround an individual, perhaps it was beneficial to have a cognitive bias.
 Rather than analyze an infinite number of stimuli and social circumstances, the brain takes a short cut and has cognitive biases that allow the individual to make quick decisions and survive in his environment.
 A cognitive bias might also explain an inherent fear of the unknown.

-Once the developing human brain had these cognitive biases as a means of survival, the next step as mentioned above would be to apply this bias in a forward manner in social context.
+Once the developing human brain had these cognitive biases as a means of survival, whether true or untrue, the next step as we just mentioned is to apply these biases in a forward manner in social context.
 Once you have your cognitive biases in place, in new situations you look for confirmations of these biases.

 Homo habilis